opendaylight/plastic/docs/Plastic-Tutorial-1 - No Coding.rst

 Some caveats

-- If your schema is dealing with multiple arrays, then all must be the same length, otherwise you need to write code
+- If your schema is dealing with multiple arrays, then all must be the same length (or have default values)
-- If your schema is using nested arrays, you will need to break up the translation, or write code
+- If your schema is using nested arrays, see the next chapter
 - The arrayed variables feature has not been implemented for XML

 Note that there is more advanced authoring support, not covered here, that allows writing